 At the outset of the search process, a position announcement that describes the standards and expectations to be used in determining the candidate pool will be developed.

-Appointees to endowed positions must have a record of distinguished academic or professional work in an appropriate field.
-Such distinction will be judged in national terms, as compared with colleagues in peer institutions.
-Satisfaction of this standard must be verified at the department and college levels, and confirmed by the Provost and Vice President for Academic Affairs.
+Appointees to endowed positions must have a record of distinguished academic and/or professional work in an appropriate field.
+Such distinction will be judged in national terms, i.e., compared with colleagues at peer or aspirant institutions.

 Internal peer review is essential for all nominees for endowed positions.